facebookresearch/phyre/docs/CREATOR.md

 ```

 The only defined function, `build_task`, defines how to build a task given a `TaskCreator` [object](https://github.com/facebookresearch/phyre/blob/master/src/python/phyre/creator/creator.py#L23) and set of hyperparameters for this specific instance of the task.
-`creator_lib.define_task_template` will call `build_task` to create sum number of tasks from the cartesian of product of ranges for all the hyperparameters.
+`creator_lib.define_task_template` will call `build_task` to create some number of tasks from the cartesian product of ranges for all the hyperparameters.
 By default, up `100` instances are created.
 To make tasks more diverse we select a random subset of parameters from the set rather than the first 100 elements.

 To a new object use `C.add`.
 It takes a string description of the object and the scale of the object.
 Description is 2 words: `(static|dynamic) <object type>`.
 Object type is one of ball, bar, jar, and standingsticks.
 These are the standard objects used in the main Phyre tiers.
-The are two ways to define a custom shape.
+There are two ways to define a custom shape.
 Either by adding it to [shapes.py](https://github.com/facebookresearch/phyre/blob/master/src/python/phyre/creator/shapes.py) or by specifying its shape directly as a convex polygon (`C.add_convex_polygon`) or a union of convex polygons (`C.add_multipolygons`).

 The function returns `Body` [object](https://github.com/facebookresearch/phyre/blob/08643a271b7f0b1e9dddfb38bfab6e8501326d2b/src/python/phyre/creator/creator.py#L261).
 It could be used to move the body, e.g., `ball1.set_right(C.scene.width)` will push the object to the corner, or to query object position, e.g., `ball2.set_center_x(ball1.center_x)` will align the objects horizontally.
 Refer to the methods of the class for the full interface.

 After a scene is created we define the goal of the task using `C.update_task`.
-It takes a couple of bodies and a list relation that must be simaultenously satisfied to a task considered to be solved.
+It takes a couple of bodies and a list relation that must be simultaneously satisfied to a task considered to be solved.
 You can find the full list [here](https://github.com/facebookresearch/phyre/blob/08643a271b7f0b1e9dddfb38bfab6e8501326d2b/src/if/task.thrift#L25-L33).

 Finally, we define a tier for the task.
 To avoid typos we use named constants for tiers as defined in [constants.py](https://github.com/facebookresearch/phyre/blob/08643a271b7f0b1e9dddfb38bfab6e8501326d2b/src/python/phyre/creator/constants.py#L72-L83).